Inspiring Global Actors in New York with the Nordic Prevention Model

-Nordic Safe Cities is attending the UN General Assembly as a mean to create global attention around the Nordic Prevention Model and enhance international partnerships.
-During the days in New York, Nordic Safe Cities is also meeting with the UN Counterterrorism Center, the New York Police Department as well as attending a high level closed door meeting with global experts and organizations within preventing and countering terrorism.
+Nordic Safe Cities attended the UN General Assembly as a mean to create global attention around the Nordic Prevention Model and enhance international partnerships.
+During the days in New York, Nordic Safe Cities met with the UN Counterterrorism Center, the New York Police Department as well as attending a high level closed door meeting with global experts and organizations within preventing and countering terrorism.

 “International actors seem to set a higher focus on local action and the preventive efforts than we have seen before.
 They are moving away from the sole focus on security and safety”, says Catrine Bangum, Senior Adviser at the Nordic Council of Ministers.